Bandit Algorithms for Deep Brain Stimulation: Experimental Results

 \section{Experimental Results}

-Next, we discuss the results with the T3P MAB algorithm while comparing it with other MAB approaches as well as existing deep-RL approaches for DBS in terms of efficiency in suppressing PD symptoms.
-We then discuss in detail our implementation on hardware and report power measurements.
-Finally, we compare these power measurements with existing approaches.
-This proves the effectiveness of our approach in terms of not only performance but also energy efficiency.
+Here, we discuss our implementation on hardware and report power measurements.
+We then compare these power measurements with existing approaches to show the effectiveness of our approach in terms of not only performance but also energy.